anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 ---

-## 2022B - Authors of some tracks are asked to share data and justify if they do not.
+## 2022B - Authors of some tracks are asked to share data and justify if they do not

 ### 2022